pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/all.md

 ## Creating a new string

+Outputs that return to the engine as strings cannot be used directly in operations such as string concatenation until the output value has returned to Pulumi.
+In these scenarios, you'll need to wait for the value to return using [`apply`](/docs/content/inputs-outputs/apply/).

-To demonstate, let’s say we have created a server resource and a database resource, and their Output values are as follows:
+To demonstate, let’s say you have created a server resource and a database resource, and their output values are as follows:

 ```python
 # Example outputs for the server resource